fa2k/raredisease-configs/README.md

 ### vcfanno

 vcfanno resources has to be absolute paths.
-The script `make-vcfanno-resources.sh` can be run to produce `vcfanno_resources.txt` based on the current working directory.
+The script `make-absolute-paths.sh` can be run to produce `vcfanno_resources.txt` based on the path of the repository root directory.

-Run from repo root, i.e.: `bash scripts/make-vcfanno-resources.sh`.
+Run from scripts directory (like all the other scripts):

+    cd scripts
+    bash make-absolute-paths.sh

+This also absolutises the path for svdb; see next section.

 ### svdb

-* svdb_query_dbs.csv
+* svdb_query_dbs_template.csv

 1. Copied from the test dataset (https://github.com/nf-core/test-datasets/blob/raredisease/reference/svdb_querydb_files.csv)
-2. Modified the path.
+2. The path in the template file is a placeholder (`PATH`), and it needs to be interpreted by the `make-absolute-paths.sh` script.
+3. See the above section on **vcfanno** for running the script.

 ### ClinVar